...

 What are closing costs in Ontario?

-Closing costs in Ontario typically range from 1.5% to 4% of the purchase price.
-This range accounts for various fees and taxes associated with property transactions in the province.
-According to Shaikh Law Office, “A guideline on Average Closing Costs in Ontario ranges between 1.5% to 4% of the Purchase Price” .
+In Ontario typically 1.5% to 4% of the purchase price should be earmarked for closing costs..
+Various fees and taxes tied to property transactions in the province complicate the closing fee.
+Shaikh Law Office confirms, on average closing costs in Ontario ranges between 1.5% to 4% of the Purchase Price.

 Ontario Closing Costs